miguelzzzzzzzz/3dModelGen/README.md

-# 3D Model Adjustment Tool
+# 3D Model Geberator

-This repository contains a Python script that allows you to adjust the shape and orientation of a 3D model using the SMPL (Skinned Multi-Person Linear) model.
+This repository contains a Python script that allows you to adjust and generate a 3D model using the SMPL (Skinned Multi-Person Linear) model.
 The script uses Pyrender for visualization and Tkinter for creating a simple GUI for adjusting the model's parameters.

 ## Prerequisites